sbt/sbt/src/sphinx/Detailed-Topics/Testing.rst

 testOnly
 ---------

-The `testOnly` task accepts a whitespace separated list of test names to run.
+The :key:`testOnly` task accepts a whitespace separated list of test names to run.
 For example:

 .. code-block:: console